chgeuer/reactive_struct/README.md

 - **Compilation**: O(n²) for dependency analysis
 - **Runtime updates**: O(k) where k = affected computed fields
 - **Memory**: Minimal overhead, metadata stored at compile time

-## License

-This project is licensed under the same terms as Elixir.